oscarholt/order-summary-component/style-guide.md

 - Fit card in the center of the page ( X )
 - Add rounded corners to top of image ( X )
 - Change fonts of text to preselected ( X )
-- Style plan section with background color, corners and icon
+- Style plan section with background color, corners and icon ( X )
-- Style proceed button
+- Style proceed button ( X )
-- Style cancel order button
+- Style cancel order button ( X )
 - Add drop shadows where neccessary (Thick under proceed, smaller under cancel order)
 - Add overlay to background making it more blue
 - Add mobile sizing